 CMC's program is rooted in a full-time internship and a serious discussion of contemporary political issues.
 The former allows students to become a substantive part of a work environment while the latter, through two seminar classes and a directed research project, creates a coherent intellectual framework for the entire program.

-Graduates of this program have been among Claremont's finest, distinguished at graduation by such high honors as a Truman Fellowship or Rotary Scholarship and, of course, acceptance into leading graduate and law programs.
+Graduates of this program have been among Claremont's finest, distinguished at graduation by such high honors as a Truman Fellowship or Rotary Scholarship and acceptance into leading graduate and law programs.
 Program alumni have attended graduate or professional school at Harvard, Yale, Princeton, Stanford, Duke, Berkeley and Columbia, while others have returned to Washington to begin careers in government and related fields.

-The CMC Washington Program is located at 1101 17th Street, N.W., Suite 604.
+The CMC Washington Program is located in the heart of Washington, between Dupont Circle and the White House.
 It is administered by Dr. Elizabeth Spalding, who serves as faculty along with Dr. John Haskell and Dr. Adam Wolfson.

 All students should refer to Professor Pitney's web page for information about internships and housing: http://www.cmc.edu/pages/faculty/JPitney/intern.html